STAC-USC/Graph-signal-sampling-AVM/README.md

 matlab &
 ```

-Run the algorithm using the following command.
+Run the algorithm at the MATLAB command prompt.
 ```
 demo_sample_and_reconstruct('~/Downloads/gspbox', '~/Downloads/GraphSamplingBox');
 ```